FelipeDiazR/FelipeDiazR/README.md

 - 👀 I’m passionate about AI and financial analysis, and I’m on a journey to transform the food industry in Latin America.
 - 🌱 Currently learning all about Generative AI to push the boundaries of technology.
 - 💞️ Open to collaborating on innovative tech projects and exploring new AI applications.
-- 📫 Feel free to reach out to me at [your email or preferred contact method].
+- 📫 Feel free to reach out to me at Felipe.diaz01@est.uexternado.edu.co
-- 😄 Pronouns: [your pronouns]
 - 🍽️ Fun fact: I love cooking and find inspiration in combining culinary arts with technology.
 - 🚀 Aspiration: My dream is to create a unicorn startup and revolutionize the food industry in Latin America.